mongodb/specifications/source/sdam-monitoring/sdam-monitoring.rst

 -----

 ServerDescription
   The term ``ServerDescription`` refers to the implementation in the driver's language of a server description.
 See: `SDAM Specification <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#id24>`_.
+The driver is NOT REQUIRED to use this name.

 TopologyDescription
   The term ``TopologyDescription`` refers to the implementation in the driver's language of a topology description.
 See: `SDAM Specification 2119 <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#topologydescription>`_.
+The driver is NOT REQUIRED to use this name.

 --------